AOL: 2000–2008: As AOL Time Warner

 Also in August, AOL informed its US customers of an increase in the price of its dial-up access to $25.90.
 The increase was part of an effort to migrate the service's remaining dial-up users to broadband, as the increased price was the same as that of its monthly DSL access.
 However, AOL subsequently began offering unlimited dial-up access for $9.95 a month.

-On November 16, 2006, Randy Falco succeeded Jonathan Miller as CEO.
+In November 2006, Randy Falco succeeded Jonathan Miller as CEO.
 In December 2006, AOL closed its last remaining call center in the United States, "taking the America out of America Online," according to industry pundits.
 Service centers based in India and the Philippines continue to provide customer support and technical assistance to subscribers.